emmajsadams/personal-website/README.md

 # Testing

 Each component that is complex enough is tested using react-testing-library and Jest. react-testing-library renders components and asserts desired outcomes without relying on implementation details or mocks.
 This results in robust tests that do not break when components are refactored.

-# Documentation

-I use docz for documenting the various states of my react components https://emma.cline.engineer/docz/